Skip to main content

 Today, the House will take much needed action to clean up the student loan industry and ensure that students and their families can trust the student aid system they rely on to afford college.

 Corrupt practices among lenders, schools, and public officials have undermined our student loan programs.
+At a time when students and their families are facing mountains of debt to earn a higher education, some lenders are filling their pockets.

 Blog Post